-The Library offers a full array of programming for different ages and interests throughout the year, including a Summer Reading Program.
-Library programs are open to the public and free of charge, sponsored by the Curtis Friends.
+The Library offers a full array of programming for different ages and interests throughout the year.
+Library programs are open to the public and free of charge, most sponsored by the Curtis Friends.

-Check the kids’ library events calendar for current listings and program descriptions.
+Check the Calendar for Kids for current listings and program descriptions.

 COS sponsors a variety of science-themed programs for all ages at the library.
 Check the calendar for current events.